Postgraduate Residence Studios (PReS)

 All applicants are asked to apply online.

-Deadline for submission of your application and all supportive documentation is 20th of May 2018 although it is highly advisable to apply early as the places are covered very early.
+Deadline for submission of your application and all supportive documentation is 10th of May 2020.

 Second Stage: Interview